lohani2280/mdanalysis/quantifiedcode.md

 As the issue title use the *SAME TITLE* as the QC issue (to avoid duplication).

 As example see https://github.com/MDAnalysis/mdanalysis/issues/564 --- assume that someone new to MDAnalysis will read the issue so be explicit and use links to the QC issue.

+If the issue has the magic "fix it" link enabled, you can also ask quantifiedcode to submit a PR.
+If this does not work, look at issue [#583](/MDAnalysis/mdanalysis/issues/583).